-If either party to an Attorney's Lien dispute files a Petition for Deviation, the Petition will be resolved in the Attorney's Lien dispute resolution process.
-The timing of and requirements for document submissions are governed by the Schedule of Document Submissions issued by the Claims Administrator for the Attorney's Lien Dispute.
-The Claims Administrator will include the Petition in the Record for the Attorney's Lien Dispute to be considered by the Magistrate Judge.
+Yes.
+Either the Settlement Class Member or the attorney lienholder may file a Petition for Deviation.
+A Settlement Class Member is not required to file a Petition to dispute the Lien.
+If either party files a Petition for Deviation, the Claims Administrator will include the Petition in the Record for the Attorney's Lien Dispute to be considered by the Magistrate Judge.
 Disputes over the amount of an Attorney's Lien must be resolved by agreement between the Settlement Class Member and the lawyer or through the Attorneys' Liens dispute resolution process.
 FAQs about the dispute resolution process are located in the "Liens - Information for Settlement Class Members" and "Liens - Information for Lienholders" sections of the FAQs.

-198. Who determines whether to grant a Petition for Deviation from the fee cap?
+186. Who determines whether to grant a Petition for Deviation from the fee cap?

 After a Petition for Deviation is filed with the Court, the Claims Administrator will withhold an appropriate amount from the Settlement Class Member's award, to the extent funds are available, and refer the Petition to the Magistrate Judge.
 The Parties may consent to have the Magistrate Judge enter a final decision as to the resolution of the Petition.
-If consent is not given by both Parties, the Magistrate Judge will prepare a Report and Recommendation based on the information in the Petition Record and any testimony and documents properly presented at a hearing, if one is granted.
+If consent is not given, the Magistrate Judge will prepare a Report and Recommendation based on the information in the Record and any testimony at a hearing, if one is granted.
 The District Judge will enter a final decision based on the Report and Recommendation from the Magistrate Judge and any objections from the Parties.
-If both Parties consent, the Magistrate Judge's decision will be the final decision of the United States District Court of the Eastern District of Pennsylvania.
+If the Parties consent, the Magistrate Judge's decision will be the final decision of the United States District Court of the Eastern District of Pennsylvania.

-199. Where do I file a Petition for Deviation from the fee cap?
+187. Where do I file a Petition for Deviation from the fee cap?